niyangbai/niyangbai/README.md

 - 🌱 I’m a 2nd-year soon to graduate student at the University of Bonn,
 - 👀 I’m interested in Economic Modeling and Policy Evaluation,
 - 💻 I’m comfortable coding in Python, R, MATLAB and Stata,
-- 📧 you can contact me via: niyangbai@gmail.com
+- 📧 you can reach me via: niyangbai@gmail.com